OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/state-monitor-esp32.md

 The firmware is designed to run on hardware using MCP23017 I/O buffer chips via I2C, e.g. the [Light Switch Controller](https://github.com/SuperHouse/LSC).

-A single I2C bus can only support up to a maximum of 8x MCP23017 chips (addresses `0x20-0x27`).
+A single I2C bus can support up to a maximum of 8x MCP23017 chips (addresses `0x20-0x27`).
 Therefore the maximum number of supported inputs is 128 (i.e. 8x MCP23017s * 16x I/O pins), or 32 ports.

 ## Configuration
-Each INPUT can be configured by publishing an MQTT message to this topic;
+The firmware can be configured by publishing an MQTT message to this topic;
 ```
 [PREFIX/]conf/CLIENTID[/SUFFIX]
 ```